ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 Typically, optimization is on run-length encoding and dictionary encoding.

 ### Parameterization
-Queries can be parameterized in order to reduce redundent call.s
+Queries can be parameterized in order to reduce redundant calls.

 ## Colossus
 Users can create buckets that contain objects (or files).
 Applications can switch HDFS and GCS.